-The accompanying unaudited condensed combined financial statements of Mural have been prepared on a standalone basis and are derived from Alkermes' consolidated financial statements and accounting records.
-The unaudited condensed combined financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP") and reflect the historical results of operations, financial position and cash flows of Mural, as included in the consolidated financial statements of the Parent and using the Parent's historical accounting policies.
-These unaudited condensed combined financial statements do not purport to reflect what Mural's results of operations, financial position or cash flows would have been had Mural operated as a standalone public company during the periods presented, nor are they necessarily indicative of Mural's future results of operations, financial position, or cash flows.
+The unaudited condensed ~~combined~~ consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP") and, for the periods prior to the Separation, reflect the historical results of operations, financial position and cash flows of Mural, as included in the consolidated financial statements of the Former Parent and using the Former Parent's historical accounting policies.
+These For the periods prior to the Separation, these unaudited condensed ~~combined~~ consolidated financial statements do not purport to reflect what Mural's the Company's results of operations, financial position or cash flows would have been had Mural the Company operated as a standalone public company during prior to the periods presented, Separation, nor are they necessarily indicative of Mural's the Company's future results of operations, financial position, or cash flows.

-As Mural's operations were not held by a single legal entity or separate legal entities prior to the Separation, net parent investment is shown in lieu of stockholders' equity in the unaudited condensed combined financial statements.
-Net parent investment represents the cumulative investment by the Parent in Mural through the dates presented, inclusive of operating results.
-All transactions between Mural and the Parent are considered to be effectively settled in the unaudited condensed combined financial statements at the time the transaction is recorded.
-The effects of the settlement of these transactions between Mural and the Parent are reflected in the unaudited condensed combined statements of cash flows as "Net transfers from parent" within financing activities and in the unaudited condensed combined balance sheets and unaudited condensed combined statements of changes in net parent investment as "Net parent investment."
+As Mural's the Company's operations were not historically held by a single legal entity or separate legal entities, prior to the Separation, net parent investment is shown in lieu of stockholders' equity in the unaudited condensed historical combined financial statements. statements for the periods prior to the Separation.
+Net parent investment represents the cumulative investment by the Former Parent in Mural the Company through the dates presented, inclusive of operating results.
+All transactions between Mural the Company and the Former Parent are considered to be effectively settled in the unaudited condensed ~~combined~~ consolidated financial statements at the time the transaction is recorded.
+The effects of the settlement of these transactions between Mural the Company and the Former Parent are reflected in the unaudited condensed ~~combined~~ consolidated statements of cash flows as "Net transfers from parent" Former Parent" within financing activities and in the unaudited condensed combined balance sheets and unaudited condensed combined consolidated statements of changes in net parent investment equity (deficit) as "Net parent investment."
 All intercompany transactions and accounts within Mural have been eliminated.

-Historically, Mural was dependent upon the Parent for all of its working capital and financing requirements, as the Parent uses a centralized approach to cash management and financing its operations.
-There were no cash amounts specifically attributable to Mural for the historical periods presented; therefore, cash and cash equivalents have not been included in the unaudited condensed combined financial statements.
-Financing transactions related to the Parent are accounted for as a component of net parent investment in the unaudited condensed combined balance sheets and as a financing activity on the accompanying unaudited condensed combined statements of cash flows.
+Historically, Mural the Company was dependent upon the Former Parent for all of its working capital and financing requirements, as the Former Parent uses used a centralized approach to cash management and financing its operations.
+There were no cash amounts specifically attributable to Mural the Company for the historical periods presented; therefore, cash and cash equivalents have not been included in presented prior to the unaudited condensed combined financial statements.
+Separation.
+Financing transactions prior to the Separation related to the Former Parent are accounted for as a component of net parent investment in the unaudited condensed combined balance sheets and as a financing activity on the accompanying unaudited condensed combined consolidated statements of cash flows. flows through the date of the Separation.
+In connection with the Separation, certain assets and liabilities that were included on the consolidated balance sheet prior to the Separation were retained by the Former Parent and were therefore adjusted through net parent investment in the Company's consolidated financial statements.